The tax benefits of giving to charity

 If you’re worried about the Inheritance Tax that might have to be paid when you die, giving away some of your money to charity – either now or in your will – can reduce the bill.
-Here’s how.
+This guide explains how.

 Cutting your Inheritance Tax bill